winirarrazaval/Ada-Developers-Academy---Application/ESSAY - Question 3.md

 ### 3. After reading Ada's Vision, Mission and Inclusivity Statement, how will you contribute to Ada's vision for an inclusive and diverse community? http://adadevelopersacademy.org/program

 I am a woman of 32 years old, happily married, and proud mother of two little boys.
 As Chilean born and raised, I am very Latina.
 I talk loud, I talk about everything (maybe too much), I ask a lot of questions, I give my opinion, and get involved.
 I enjoy to connect with people at a personal level.
 Sister to 5 women, I LOVE my inner and extended family.
-I am a Jesuit oriented Christian educated, that above all believes in 3 values which I transmit to my kids, and that I try to be an example of:
+I am a Jesuit oriented Christian educated, that above all, believes in 3 values which I transmit to my kids, and that I try to be an example of:

 1. LOVE everyone.
 2. RESPECT everyone.